-Transfer Pricing Consultation Program
+Transfer Pricing Consultation Program Offered by IRAS

-Singapore Transfer Pricing Adjustments
+The Four Singapore Transfer Pricing Adjustments

 In some cases, taxpayers may opt to initiate adjustments on their own and file amended claims.
 There are four types of adjustments that may be made by taxpayers: year-end adjustments at year-end closing of accounts, compensating adjustments, self-initiated retrospective adjustments, and corresponding adjustments arising from transfer pricing adjustments by tax authorities.

-Compensating adjustments are related to advance pricing arrangement (APA) agreements with the IRAS.
+2. Compensating adjustments are related to advance pricing arrangement (APA) agreements with the IRAS.
 If a taxpayer has entered into an APA agreement with the IRAS, the agreement will specify the arm’s length prices.
 However, occasionally the taxpayer’s actual results will differ from the arm’s length prices in the APA agreements.
 If such a scenario were to occur, the taxpayer ought to make compensating adjustments to match the terms in the APA agreements to arrive at the agreed arm’s length prices.
 The taxpayer is to report the adjusted arm’s length results, not the actual results.

-As has been mentioned, transfer pricing is an issue of great importance in international taxation.
+As mentioned, transfer pricing is an issue of great importance in international taxation.
 Thus, transfer pricing anywhere, including in Singapore, has an effect on other countries, especially those which Singapore has a DTA with.
 Transfer pricing also impacts the amount of tax an individual or company pays.